kaif-istan/IBM-Data-Analyst-Capstone/README.md

 ## Final Presentation
    See the Findings-Report-Presentation pdf!

+## About the Project

+This project was completed as part of the IBM Data Analyst Capstone Project.

+### Author

+Md Kaif

 ## Acknowledgments
    IBM for the capstone project framework.
    Coursera for providing the learning platform and resources.